 Your body’s natural sleep clock is designed to regulate sleepiness and wakefulness so you know when you should be up and about and when you should be in the land of nod.
 It’s so important; it even has two names: it’s also known as your circadian rhythm.

 It differs for all of us, which is why some people are early birds, and others might be night owls.
 It can even change as we age.
-Interestingly, it’s controlled by light and our exposure to it, which is why we feel more naturally alert during daylight hours and explains why the very short days in winter.
-Leaving home in the pitch black and returning to the same can make us feel sleepier and sluggish, less willing to be active.
+Interestingly, it’s controlled by light and our exposure to it, which is why we feel more naturally alert during daylight hours and explains why, during the very short days in winter, leaving home in the pitch black and returning to the same can make us feel sleepier, sluggish and less willing to be active.

-Throughout the day, your circadian rhythm will rise and fall, with many people feeling the desire to sleep after lunch, between the hours of 1-3pm.
+Throughout the day, your circadian rhythm will rise and fall, with many people feeling the desire to sleep after lunch, between the hours of 1 and 3pm.